gmcmillan100/docs/git.md

 	In Git, `origin` is a shorthand name for the remote repository that a project was originally cloned from.
 More precisely, it is used instead of that original repository's URL - and thereby makes referencing much easier.
 Remotes are simply an alias that store the URL of repositories.
 You can see what URL belongs to each remote by using `git remote -v`.

-4. Change the remote origin to use the new SSH alias
+4. Change the remote origin to use the new SSH alias:

 	```
 	$ git remote set-url "origin" "github-personal:gmcmillan100/docs.git"